Police: Man killed while breaking into ex girlfriend’s home

 SIDNEY, Ohio (WDTN) — An investigation is underway after a fatal shooting in Sidney on Sunday.

-A man was reportedly shot after attempting to break into his ex girlfriend’s home, according to the the Shelby County Sheriff’s Office.
+A man was reportedly shot after attempting to break into his ex-girlfriend’s home, according to the Shelby County Sheriff’s Office.
 As of right now, it is unconfirmed who shot the man.
 The man died of his injuries on the scene.

-The shooting occurred on the 2900 block of North Kuther Road in Sidney at approximately 11:00 a.m.
+The shooting occurred on the 2900 block of North Kuther Road at approximately 11:00 a.m.

 The identities of the individuals have not yet been released.